-They offer a prime location in the city they are situated in, have top of the line technical infrastructure, and are owned by parties that you can rely on.
+They offer a prime location in the city they are situated in, have top-of-the-line technical infrastructure, and are owned by parties that you can rely on.

 Naturally, these buildings command a high lease rate but will give you everything you need in an office space.

-Companies that typically choose type A buildings tend to be large companies and conglomerates who need a branch in that particular city, but do not have to worry about falling within a budget category.
+Companies that typically choose type A buildings tend to be large companies and conglomerates who need a branch in that particular city but do not have to worry about falling within a budget category.

 Type B Buildings

 These buildings are a bit older than type A buildings, but will still offer great facilities and management services for the rent you pay.
-These buildings are also situated in prime locations, but will not have all the amenities as a type A building.
+These buildings are also situated in prime locations, but will not have all the amenities of a type A building.

 Companies that usually occupy these buildings tend to be small.
-A lot of fledgling startups tend to prefer this kind of office space, since this gives them the freedom to create an office space that is suited for a vibrant working atmosphere, without having to spend too much on a type A building.
+A lot of fledgling startups tend to prefer this kind of office space, since this gives them the freedom to create an office space that is suited for a vibrant working atmosphere, without having to spend too much on a type-A building.

-Type B office buildings are not as expensive as type A. So if you are not looking for the greatest of facilities, and need something in a modest budget, then these spaces should do the trick.
+Type B office buildings are not as expensive as type A. So if you are not looking for the greatest of facilities, and need something on a modest budget, then these spaces should do the trick.